OPENAIRINTERFACE/oai-operators/operators/ausf/README.md

 │   ├── controller.py (Main controller logic)
 │   └── utils.py (Supporting functions)
 ├── deployment
-│   └── ausf.yaml (to deploy the operator)
+│   └── nf.yaml (to deploy the operator)
 ├── Dockerfile
 ├── package
-│   └── ausfdeploy.yaml (Standalone deployment of AUSF operator)
+│   └── deploy.yaml (Standalone deployment of AUSF operator)
 ├── README.md
 └── requirements.txt (All the needed python dependencies)
 ```

 ## Functioning

-**NOTE**: The controller is listening to nephio proposed crd `workload.nephio.org_ausfdeployments.yaml` cluster wide.
-This CRD is based on AMF/SMF/UPF CRD proposed by nephio.
-Officially they have proposed CRD for NRF/AUSF/UDR/UDM.
-In the future it will listen to OAI proposed CRDs also.
+**NOTE**: The controller is listening to nephio proposed crd `workload.nephio.org_nfdeployments.yaml` cluster wide.

 Controller requires configuration file of the network function and it allows configuring certain config parameters when the controller is deployed.
 The controller requires two configmaps when running inside a pod or during development phase you can just provide the path of the network function configuration file and the controllers configuration file.
 The reason of having controllers configuration file is to only expose some important paramters to configure the network function rather than exposing all the parameters.